Letter from Florida’s Medical Review Program

 The medical reviews must comply with Florida Statutes, the rules in the Florida Administrative Code, and the DHSMV’s policies and procedures.

-Under Florida Administrative Code 15A-5.0022(1), Section 322.222, F.S., and Rule 15A-1.0195, F.A.C., you must file a written request to demand an Administrative Hearing concerning the decision of the department to deny a driving privilege, or to revoke, suspend, or cancel a driver license.
+Under Florida Administrative Code 15A-5.0022(1), Section 322.222, F.S., and Rule 15A-1.0195, F.A.C., you have the right to file a written request for an Administrative Hearing concerning the decision to deny a driving privilege, or to revoke, suspend, or cancel a driver license.

 To simplify the process, it has been suggested that the DHSMV remove BAR medical investigations and request physician reports instead.